Nota-NetsPresso/netspresso-python/docs/description/api/compressor/compress/advanced_compression/recommendation_compression.rst

     COMPRESSION_METHOD = CompressionMethod.PR_L2

 .. warning::
-    - Nuclear Norm is only supported in the Tensorflow-Keras Framework.
+    - Nuclear Norm is only supported in the Tensorflow-Keras framework.
+    - Structured Neuron-level is only supported in the PyTorch and ONNX frameworks.

 .. note::
     - Click on the link to learn more about the information. (:ref:`compression_method_heading`)